gwu-cs-sysprog/lectures/04/01_lecture.md

 		}

 		ret_r = read(pipe_fds[0], &to[written], ret_w);
-		/* Question: why should this always be the case? */ assert(ret_r == ret_w);
+		assert(ret_r == ret_w);

 		/* Question: Describe at a high-level what `buf_sz` and `written` are doing here. */